(Links checked and post updated May 2020)

 It’s worth going inside the mill to see photos of the river boats that graced the Whanganui River, once promoted as ‘The Rhine of the South’.
 The first regular steam boat service started in 1892, prior to the river road opening in 1934 river boats were the way to travel and were popular with tourists.

-We stopped briefly in Jerusalem (64kms from Wanganui) and walked around the pretty and peaceful garden at the Sisters of Compassion Convent.
-There is accommodation at the old convent in dormitory style rooms from $25pp.
+We stopped briefly in Jerusalem (64kms from Whanganui) and walked around the pretty and peaceful garden at the Sisters of Compassion Convent.
+Stay at the old convent in dormitory style rooms from $25pp.
 There’s also one double room with an ensuite.
 The accommodation is self catering and you need your own bedding.

 Jerusalem is also the resting place of poet James K Baxter who established an alternative community nearby in 1969.
 I’ve always liked his words on the Wellington Writers Walk, the rest of the poem can be read here.

 We drove from Pipiriki to Raetihi and on to Taupo.
-You can drive the Whanganui River Road as a round trip, from Raetihi follow the twisty Paraparas (State Highway 4) back to Wanganui.
+You can drive the Whanganui River Road as a round trip, from Raetihi follow the twisty Paraparas (State Highway 4) back to Whanganui.

-The road is now completely sealed but it’s narrow and windy in places so take it slow and be prepared to give way to traffic (even if you think you’ve got right of way), also watch out for farmers moving stock.
+– The road is now completely sealed but it’s narrow and windy in places so take it slow and be prepared to give way to traffic (even if you think you’ve got right of way).
+Also watch for farmers moving stock.

-If you don’t have your own transport you can take a Whanganui River Road Mail Tour, they offer other tour options as well.
+– If you don’t have your own transport you can take a Whanganui River Road Mail Tour.

 More about Whanganui River.